ghall15/fiscalhistory/webpage/_build/html/_sources/government_budget_constraint.txt

     **NIPA: Total Government Expenditures Decomposed By Type**

-*  Current composition of the federal government budget is quite different from state and local budgets.
+Current composition of the federal government budget is quite different from state and local budgets.

-   * One often hears
+Federal spending is more heavily weighted toward transfer payments.

      *The federal government is a gigantic insurance company with a side business in defense.*

-* State and local governments more directly involved in government purchases
+State and local governments more directly involved in government purchases

 .. figure:: _static/figures/fed_gov_exp_decomp.png